Flexible working location for ALL employees is essential for accessibility

 Conclusion

-For all people who need location-flexibility based accommodations to truly receive them, everyone needs to receive location-flexibility.
+For all people who need location-flexibility based accommodations to truly receive them, companies need to be built for that model by allowing the option for all workers who choose to.
 There are, of course, other arguments for and against flexible working environments, but from an accessibility perspective, allowing everyone flexible working locations is the clear winner.
+Accessibility is not a workplace perk; it’s a requirement for many people to participate in society.

 About the Author